pbnj/awesome-podcasts/README.md

 > Podcasts for programming newbies

 - [CodeNewbie](http://www.codenewbie.org/podcast) - Stories from people on their coding journey
-- [freeCodeCamp Podcast](https://freecodecamp.libsyn.com/) - The official podcast of the freeCodeCamp open source community.
-Learn to code with free online courses, programming projects, and interview preparation for developer jobs
+- [freeCodeCamp Podcast](https://freecodecamp.libsyn.com/) - The official podcast of the freeCodeCamp open source community
 - [Hello World Podcast](https://wildermuth.com/hwpod) - Interviews with your favorite speakers about how they got started
 - [Learn To Code With Me](http://learntocodewith.me/podcast/) - Interviews with people on how they got into coding
 - [Start Here FM](http://starthere.fm/) - Beginner-friendly podcast discussing how to improve yourself as a developer